mit-rss/visual_servoing/README.md

 - If you see red or an error that there is no config file, call over a TA.
 - If you get an error regarding a missing display, run `unset DISPLAY` before launching the zed.
 - Verifying that the camera is working
-	- Use the image view plugin of rqt to view the camera feed.
+	- Open RQT by running `rqt`; use the image view plugin to view the camera feed.
 	- Alternatively, you can use rviz and add in a camera topic.
  - The ZED publishes to many topics which you can learn about [here](https://docs.stereolabs.com/integrations/ros/getting-started/#displaying-zed-data).
 To view them, select the topic name through the dropdown menu.
 Do not use the depth image for this lab.
 The one you probably want to use is the default rectified camera: `/zed/zed_node/rgb/image_rect_color`.